wacathedral/wacathedral.github.io/README.md

 ##What I'm working on now
 ###Flexbox Support for Safari & Firefox
 I made a mixin library  (/assets/sass/1-tools/_flexbox-support.sass).
-It contains all of the flexbox items that I've used so far
+It contains all of the flexbox items that I've used so far.
+They seem to be working, but none of them make any difference on iOS Safari or Firefox

+#A Note:
+##[That logo that I designed is not going to stay.
+I'm just messing with using the svg properties in the html doc]